hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Returns

 `result` - `Success` or `error`.
-Errors include attempting to remove accounts not on the permissions list or including invalid account addresses.
+Errors include attempting to remove accounts not on the allowlist or including invalid account addresses.

 !!! example